- Please state the number of pupils on your roll and your average class size

 - What training have your staff received to support learners with SEND?

-Some staff members have had recent training on PDA (Pathological Demand Avoidance), Team Teach, ADHD, Speed Up and Dyslexia.
+Some staff members have had recent training on Working Memory, ASD, Dysfluency and Dyslexia.

-Personal Profiles are shared with those who work with children in our school.
+Personal Profiles are shared with all of those who work with children in our school.

 We access specialist expertise from Educational Psychologists, Learning Support Teachers, MAST, Speech and Language Therapy, the Autism Team, Visual Impairment team and Hearing Impairment team when appropriate.